OpenOmics/mpox-seek/docs/usage/run.md

 > ***Example:*** `--silent`

 ---
-  `--mode {slurm,local}`
+  `--mode {local,slurm}`
 > **Execution Method.**
 > *type: string*
-> *default: slurm*
+> *default: local*
 >
 > Execution Method.
 Defines the mode or method of execution.
 Vaild mode options include: slurm or local.
 >
+> ***local***
+> Local executions will run serially on compute instance, laptop, or desktop computer.
+This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
+If this option is not provided, it will default to a this mode of execution.
+This is the correct mode of execution if you are running the pipeline on a laptop or a local desktop computer.
+>
 > ***slurm***
 > The slurm execution method will submit jobs to the [SLURM workload manager](https://slurm.schedmd.com/).
-It is recommended running mpox-seek in this mode as execution will be significantly faster in a distributed environment.
-This is the default mode of execution.
+This method will submit jobs to a SLURM HPC cluster using sbatch.
+It is recommended running the pipeline in this mode as it will be significantly faster; however, this mode of execution can only be provided if the pipeline is being run from a SLURM HPC cluster.
+By default, the pipeline runs in a local mode of execution.
+If you are running this pipeline on a laptop or desktop compute, please use the local mode of execution.
 >
-> ***local***
-> Local executions will run serially on compute instance.
-This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
-If this option is not provided, it will default to a local execution mode.
->
-> ***Example:*** `--mode slurm`
+> ***Example:*** `--mode local`

 ---
   `--job-name JOB_NAME`